These Lubbock companies are looking for workers to start immediately - NewsBreak

 These Lubbock companies are looking for workers to start immediately

-(Lubbock, TX) The only thing more exciting than a new job is one you can start right away.
-These Lubbock-area companies are looking for people who can start right away.
+(Lubbock, TX) Ready to work tomorrow?
+These companies in Lubbock are looking for people who can start immediately.

 💰 $13 hourly